DariusHay/Budget-Tracker/README.md

 ## Description

-This is an application that allows the user to track their finacial budget.
+This is an application that allows the user to track their financial budget.
 This app takes deposits and transactions and allows the user to see a total of their account.
 This user can still use this application if they lose internet connetion.

 ## Table of Content